ronmurphy/CuteShell/README.md

 ## What is this?
 There are already many beautiful quickshell configurations but they all have different hardcoded UI tree implementations.
 This is my attempt to standardize it (at least for myself).
-This allows to actually create customizable configurations that can be hot swapped on demand.
+This allows to actually create customizable configurations that can be hot swapped on demand, Not only the color themes but full-fledged ricing with sophisticated layouts, decorations.
 So basically this is waybar on steroids.
 The final goal is to make the most general API possible for minimal hot swappable configurations

 ### Showcase
 <p align="center" width="100%">